Reqven/snippet-manager/README.md

 # snippet-manager
-iOS application to manage code snippets.
+iOS code snippet manager with syntax highlighting.
 This application should be using **Realm Framework** for persisting data, and **UserDefaults** for user settings.
 It's not using any of these two for now, as I haven't had the time to implement them yet, next update!

+This application uses [Highlightr](https://github.com/raspu/Highlightr) for syntax highlighting.

 **Todo list:**
 - Realm Framework for user data